ciscoheat/dataclass/README.md

 final p2 = p.copy({id: 2});
 ```

-## Exceptions on failed validation
+## Exceptions

-When a validation fails, a `dataclass.DataClassException` is thrown:
+When a Dataclass object is instantiated but the input fails validaton, a `dataclass.DataClassException` is thrown:

 ```haxe
 try new Person({